abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- Choose LWC over Aura Components
   	- Case sensitive, variable references must be in quotes
   	- LWC can be inside an Aura Component markup, but you cannot have an Aura component in an LWC markup
+  	- Server-side Lightning component controllers, or @AuraEnabled classe, use with sharing if no sharing keywords is defined on the class.
+Record level security is enforced by default in custom lightning components.

 - **Aura Component Framework**